Sebastian Barry

 • Arminta Wallace, ‘The Prodigious Sebastian Barry’ [interview-article], in The Irish Times (17 Nov.
 1990), Weekend Review, p.5.

 • Matt Wolf, [interview] ‘It’s Ancestor Worship, But of a Dramatic Sort’, in New York Times [‘Theatre’ sect.]
 (19 Jan.
-1997) [see extract];
+1997) [see extract].

-• John Cunningham, ‘My Family, the Outcasts’ [interview], in The Guardian ( 25 March 1998), Features Sect., p.14;
+• John Cunningham, ‘My Family, the Outcasts’ [interview], in The Guardian ( 25 March 1998), Features Sect., p.14.

 • Helen Meany, ‘Singing across the Gaps’, [interview], in The Irish Times (19 Feb.
-1998) [Arts Sect.], p.16;
+1998) [Arts Sect.], p.16.

 • ‘Political Hinterland’, feature-interview with Max Stafford-Clarke, director of Hinterland, in The Irish Times (19 Jan.
-2002), Weekend, p.4 [see extract];
+2002), Weekend, p.4 [see extract].

 • Angelique Chrisafis, ‘Dramatist tells of “extraordinary” reaction to satirical work about political corruption in Ireland’, in The Guardian (Saturday, 8 June 2002) [see extract].

 • Lucasta Miller, ‘Trying to Hear and See’, interview with Sebastian Barry, in The Guardian (3 Oct.
-2005), Review Section [see extract];
+2005), Review Section [see extract].

 • Nicholas Wroe, “’As our ancestors hide in our DNA, so do their stories’, interview with Sebastian Barry, in The Guardian (11 Oct.
-2008) [see full-text in RICORSO Library - attached]
+2008) [as attached].

 • Stuart Jeffries, ‘Sebastian Barry reveals the secrets of his Costa prize win’, interview, in The Guardian (29 Jan.
-2009) [see full-text in RICORSO Library - attached].
+2009) [see full-text in RICORSO Library - as attached].

 • Munira H. Mutran, ‘The Mysterious Dimension of the Human Spirit’: Sebastian Barry’s Whistling Psyche’, in From English Literature to Literatures in English: Vol. V - International Perspectives, ed., Michael Kenneally & Rhona Richmann Kenneally (Heidelberg: Universitätsverlag Winter, 2005), pp.183-93 [see extracts].

-• Angus Cargill [editor], ‘A Q & A with Sebastian Barry’, at Faber.co.uk (27 July 2011) [see copy in RICORSO Library, &c - attached].
+• Angus Cargill [editor], ‘A Q & A with Sebastian Barry’, at Faber.co.uk (27 July 2011) [as attached].

 [ top ]